Blue-eyed Ground-Dove

 Playing Catch-Up

-Scientists have now stepped up study of the Blue-eyed Ground-Dove's biology in a bid to save the species.
+Scientists continue to study the Blue-eyed Ground-Dove's biology in a bid to save the species.
 The remaining population appears to exist in three distinct groups, each separated by more than a mile.
 Small flocks of up to five doves have been seen, and the birds appear to remain faithful to a relatively small territory.
 They are reluctant to fly and rarely flush from cover.

 Like other ground-doves, the Blue-eyed Ground-Dove gleans seeds and small insects from the soil.
-It seems to require the presence of the native grass species Lagenocarpus rigidus, which, when mature, produces many seeds.
-Close proximity to fresh water also seems to be key.
-Observers have even seen the birds foraging in shallow water!
+It seems to require the presence of the native grass species Lagenocarpus rigidus, which produces many seeds.
+Close proximity to fresh water also seems important to this species.
+Observers have even seen the birds foraging in shallow water.

 Conservation Triage